Solitary or in small groups on fallen twigs, leaves, coniferous needles,

 45-80 x 7-8 μm, fusiform, smooth.
 Clamp connections present in all tissues.

-In Norway there are several species with a
+There are several species springing from a

 basal disc.
 Mycena mucor

-It is usually smaller and grows on fallen, decaying leaves
+is quite similar to M. stylobates but is usually smaller and grows on fallen, decaying leaves

 of Quercus.
 The